Stable mixed graphs: Appendix: Proofs

 ($\Leftarrow$) Suppose that there is an $m$-connecting path $\pi$ given $M$ and $C$ between $i$ and $j$ in $H_k$, $0\leq k\leq n-1$.
 We prove as long as $r>0$ if there is an $m$-connecting path given $M$ and $C$ between $i$ and $j$ in $H_k$ with $r$ inner nodes then there is an $m$-connecting path given $M$ and $C$ between $i$ and $j$ in $H_{k+1}$ with $r-1$ inner nodes.
-By induction we will finally obtain an $m$-connecting path between $i$ and $j$ without inner nodes, i.e.\ an edge between $j$ and $i$.
+By induction we will finally obtain an $m$-connecting path between $i$ and $j$ without inner nodes, that is, an edge between $j$ and $i$.

 Consider an $m$-connecting path given $M$ and $C$ between $i$ and $j$ in $H_k$ with $r>0$ inner nodes.
 Consider an arbitrary inner node on the path.
-If this node is collider then one of the {\sf V}s 8, 9, or 10 of Table 1 is employed to generate an edge between the endpoints of the {\sf V} in $H_{k+1}$.
-Since the generated edge is endpoint-identical to the ${\sf V}$, one can use the generated edge instead of the {\sf V} to obtain an $m$-connecting path with $r-1$ inner nodes.
-If the arbitrary node is non-collider then one of the other {\sf V}s of Table 1 is used.
+If this node is collider, then one of the {\textsf V}s 8, 9, or 10 of Table~\ref{tab:21} is employed to generate an edge between the endpoints of the {\textsf V} in $H_{k+1}$.
+Since the generated edge is endpoint-identical to the ${\textsf V}$, one can use the generated edge instead of the {\textsf V} to obtain an $m$-connecting path with $r-1$ inner nodes.
+If the arbitrary node is non-collider then one of the other {\textsf V}s of Table~\ref{tab:21} is used.